JHHa223/Nowcasting_cGAN_Flow/README.md

 The nowcasting model comprises optical flow algorithm and conditional GAN.

 ## Model Architecture
-A Deep Learning Model for Precipitation Nowcasting consists of two parts.
+A Deep Learning Model for Precipitation Nowcasting consists of two parts (i.e., linear extrapolation and conditional GAN).

-### Part I. Optical flow calculation
+### Part I. Linear extrapolation using optical flow field

 OpenCV library is used here to estimate the optical flow field.